leroybm/exchange/README.md

 * Session timeout
 * Fetch to a api with cotation on the main currencies and cryptocurrencies
 * Nice colours
+* Data collection from the API whilst the application is running
+* A simples graph for the cotations since the application has started

 ## Todo

-- [ ] Data collection from the API whilst the application is running
-- [ ] A simples graph for the cotations since the application has started
+- [ ] Responsiveness

 ## Nice to haves